Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

 -  FDMI is a scalable publish-subscribe interface

--  each eos core instance produces cross-referenced records describing operations stored in FOL
+-  each CORTX core instance produces cross-referenced records describing operations stored in FOL

 -  FDMI plugin registers a filter, that selects some records